marpil98/MongoDB_terraristic/README.md

 Small application to menage db contaninig data about my breeding

 # Disclaimer
-I created this application for my own using, so all komunicats in this app are in polish.
-Simmilar this document is wrote in polish, but below probably occure translation to english.
-Maybe during work
+I created this application for my own use, so all communications in this application are in Polish.
+Similarly, this document is written in Polish, but below is translation into English.
-I'll get inspiration to document this project in english, but now I don't need it.
-If you have any questions you can write it to my via me email: mar.pilewski98@gmail.com.

 PL
 # Licencja